What is the Difference Between SAP PI, PO, CPI and Integration Suite?

 SAP Integration Suite was formally known as SAP Cloud Platform Integration Suite (CPI).
 SAP Integration Suite is the Integration-Platform-as-a-Service offering from SAP.
 Organizations can acquire SAP Integration Suite features on a subscription basis.
 Since the integration platform services can be accessed via the internet, it greatly reduces the initial implementation costs for hardware and IT resources.

-Following are the main features of SAP Integration Suite;
+The following are the main features of the SAP Integration Suite;

 • Cloud Integration